consoledotdev/home/content/tools/load-testing.md

 #### What is the difference between load testing and browser testing?

-Load testing is focused on sending large numbers of requests to simulate a traffic spike or a sudden influx of users.
-This can be achieved through protocol level requests to HTTP, WebSocket or API requests, but can also be implemented using browser simulations.
+Load testing is focused on sending lots of requests to simulate a traffic spike or a sudden influx of users.
+It examines the infrastructure with a focus on errors and measuring response time.
+This can be achieved through protocol-level requests to HTTP, WebSockets or API endpoints, but can also be implemented using browser simulations.

 Testing with a real browser is important to ensure that the page resources load and the pager renders quickly.
-Load testing examines the infrastructure with a focus on errors and measuring response time.
+Protocol-level testing does not load all the extra resources a page may reference, such as third party scripts or images.
+Browser-level testing load everything, which means the infrastructure gets fully tested.

-Browser testing is focused on browser compatibility to ensure that the web page renders correctly across different platforms.
+Browser testing is focused on browser compatibility to ensure that the web page renders correctly across different versions and platforms.
 [The best browser testing tools](/tools/browser-testing/) allow tests on many different browsers, including older versions and mobile browsers.
 The browser version or platform do not matter for load testing.